 Guilin Liangjiang International Airport

-Many visitors will arrive at Guilin airport and go straight to Yangshuo, about one and half hours away, without visiting Guilin.
+Many visitors arrive at Guilin airport and go straight to Yangshuo, about an hour and a half away.

 Hangzhou Xiaoshan International Airport

 Hangzhou Xiaoshan International Airport (HGH) is located 27 kilometers (16 miles) east of downtown Hangzhou.
-It is a new and modern airport started operating in 2000.
+It is a new and modern airport that started operations in 2000.

-The Hangzhou Xiaoshan International Airport (HGH) was the scenario of a curious incident back in July 2010 when an alleged UFO sighting led to the airport temporary closure.
+Hangzhou Xiaoshan International Airport was the site of a curious incident back in July 2010 when an alleged UFO sighting led to the airport temporary closure.
 Unfortunately the aliens did not take a tour with The China Guide.
-If they had perhaps they would have stayed longer.
+If they had, perhaps they would have stayed longer.